Perspective | Why our snow forecast missed the mark Thursday morning

 We can also recall winters in which snowfall has frequently exceeded model simulations.
 Sometimes certain weather patterns lend themselves toward snow booms and others toward snow busts.
 This winter has clearly been the latter.

 As humbling as trying to predict snowfall has been this winter, if you look back at the balance of forecasts we’ve made and the commentary and explanatory material that has accompanied them, there haven’t really been any huge surprises.
-Compared to other forecasting teams in the region, our predicted amounts have almost always been among the lowest and closest to reality, even if missing the mark at times.
+Compared with other forecasting teams in the region, our predicted amounts have almost always been among the lowest and closest to reality, even if missing the mark at times.

 Still, we wish we could have done better.
 That’s especially the case with this event.

-When we issued our winter outlook for this season, we wrote regarding trick snow forecasts: “We think we’ll have our share of them this winter.”
+When we issued our winter outlook for this season, we wrote regarding tricky snow forecasts: “We think we’ll have our share of them this winter.”
 Too true.

 We still have another four to six weeks in which it could realistically snow, and we will try to learn from what’s happened so far this year to adapt our forecasts accordingly.